Product-Led vs Sales-Led: What’s the Difference, and Which One Is Right for You?

 Use a welcome screen and add a micro survey on it, asking users what’s their main goal with the product.

-Then use the data to a provide personalized onboarding path for each, guiding them to engage with specific parts of your product that are relevant for their use case.
+Then use the data to provide a personalized onboarding path for each, guiding them to engage with specific parts of your product that are relevant to their use case.

 Use interactive walkthroughs instead of long product tours